 Sorry Ms. Kroc, you dear woman.That's what you get for trying to help people like these.

 Joan Kroc -- an heiress determined to help the world.
 She had been thrilled that some of the funds would be used to support investigative reporting, which hasn't been part of NPR's repertoire, and clearly should be.
 But no funds appear to have been expended for this purpose.
 Foreign reporting, which particularly interested Kroc, has declined since her bequest.

 The story of how Kroc's gift was made "offers a glimpse of how, in the world of philanthropy, small human interactions may form the foundation of major financial donations," the Los Angeles Times wrote in December 2003, two months after the heiress's death from brain cancer.

 To me, it offers a glimpse into just how sleazy and predatory fund-raising can be.

 "The biggest surprise was the out-of-nowhere nature of the bequest," the San Francisco Chronicle reported at the time.

 As far as I know, this episode has never been covered properly.
-It makes me ill, no matter how "sound" her cancer-filled brain was.
+It makes me ill, no matter how "sound" her cancer-filled brain may have been.

 Feed that beast, Mrs. Kroc. art by Max Ernst On Oct.
-31, 2002, -- one year before Kroc died -- NPR CEO Kevin Klose and Executive Vice President Ken Stern jumped on a plane and met Kroc for breakfast at Rancho Valencia, a resort about 25 miles north of San Diego, according to the Los Angeles Times' straightforward chronology of events.
+31, 2002, -- one year before Kroc died -- NPR CEO Kevin Klose and Executive Vice President Ken Stern jumped on a plane and excitedly jetted across the country to meet Kroc for breakfast at Rancho Valencia, a resort about 25 miles north of San Diego, according to the Los Angeles Times' straightforward chronology of events.
 During the 90-minute meal, the group talked about NPR and its funding mechanisms.
 Stern explained how reporters abroad gather news.